shitu13/DSA-Practice/README.md

 ## Introduction

-This repository serves as a comprehensive resource for studying data structures and algorithms.
-Whether you're preparing for coding interviews or participating in competitive programming contests, you'll find helpful solutions and explanations here.
+This repository is a collection of my notes, code implementations, and practice problems related to data structures and algorithms.
+It serves as both a study guide and a reference for anyone interested in learning about these topics.

 ## Coding Profiles